LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/studio.rst

       .. figure:: figures/studio/win-ignore-files.png
          :scale: 60%
-         :alt: View of the General Git Repository Settins.
+         :alt: View of the General Git Repository Settings.

    Again, this is only one way to create this type of file.
    Use it as a starting point, and grow from here.